e27182/nRF52832_pesky/README.md

 ## Updates

 ```
+24.10.2016
+  Extracted common parts of code into separate folders
+  Added Readme.md to uart and md6.12 examples

 01.10.2016
   Added UART example
   Added MotionDriver 6.12 adapted example (preliminary version, but working)
     Known issues:
       - could not use NRF_LOG via UART and at the same time use that UART directly
       - need to fix orientation
-      - need to extract common parts from this example and mpu9250 example
+      - saving sensor calibration values to flash not implemented (commented)

 27.09.2016
   Added interrupt example with code to enable pins 9, 10 as ordinary GPIO.